Want to learn how to create a project management timeline?

 Creating a project timeline or a project roadmap doesn’t have to be rocket science.

 To make it simple, we’ve ordered the process in eight simple steps.
+It would also help to have roadmap tools.

 Step 1: Determine the project’s goal